Zytekaron/access-control/README.md

 ## Determining access

 When a Key is used on a Terminal, follow these steps:
 - Check if the user is disabled.
-If so, deny access.
+If so, Block the action.
 - Check if the key is disabled or has expired.
-If so, deny access.
+If so, Block the action.
-- \* Check if the Terminal Level or Permissions allow this Key.
+- \* Check if the Terminal Permissions allow this Key.
   The permissions are all checked and stored in a list.
-  - If the list contains Deny, Block the action (now)
+  - If the list contains Deny, Block the action (short-circuit capable)
-  - If the list contains Allow, Allow the action
+  - If the list contains Allow, Clear the action
   - If the list is all Neutral, repeat this step for the parent Group.
     If there is no parent, continue checking
-- If the Terminal does not belong to a Group, deny access
+- If the Terminal does not belong to a Group, Block the action
-- \* Check if the Group Level or Permissions allow this Key.
+- \* Check if the Group Permissions allow this Key.
   The permissions are all checked and stored in a list.
-  - If the list contains Deny, Block the action (now)
+  - If the list contains Deny, Block the action (short-circuit capable)
   - If the list contains Allow, Allow the action
   - If the list is all Neutral, continue checking
 - Deny; the User and Key do not have permission to access this terminal

 &ast; When an overwrite is active, it will first check if the overwrite rules allows or denies the key, and will act accordingly.
-If the override returns Neutral, it will treat this as a Deny, as the overwrite ignores normal permissions, and Neutral is the state returned when none of the permissions explicitly allow or deny an action.
+If the override returns Neutral, it will treat this as a Deny, as the overwrite ignores normal permissions.
+Neutral is the state returned when none of the permissions explicitly allow or deny an action.

 ## TODO

 - add logging functionality and logwatchers
-- add key expiry after n-uses using logwatcher & migrate to IsExpired
+- add key expiry after n-uses using logwatcher
 - create an api around the system

 ## License